 The New York State Energy Research and Development Authority (NYSERDA) provides rebates of up to $2,000 for the purchase or lease of a new eligible PEV.
 An eligible vehicle must:

 Rebate amounts vary based on a vehicle's all-electric range and manufacturer's suggested retail price.
 For more information, see NYSERDA's Drive Clean Rebate website.

 The New York Power Authority's (NYPA) EVolve NY program has allocated up to $250 million to support PEVs and address charging infrastructure gaps throughout the state.
 EVolve NY will implement this funding in phases.
 The initial phase directs $40 million to fund three initiatives through 2019, including programs for interstate direct current (DC) fast chargers, airport charging hubs, and PEV model communities.
 For more information, see NYPA's EVolve NY website.

 Eligible plug-in electric vehicle customers can receive up to $500 in incentives annually by installing a connected car device provided by Con Edison that tracks driving and charging habits, and by charging during off-peak hours.
 For more information, including how to apply, see the SmartCharge New York website.

-Public Service Enterprise Group (PSEG) Long island offers customers an incentive to own and operate direct-current fast charging (DCFC) equipment.
-Award amounts are dependent on eligibility year, DCFC power rating, and the configuration of the charging equipment.
+Public Service Enterprise Group (PSEG) Long island offers customers an incentive to own and operate direct current (DC) fast EVSE.
+Award amounts are dependent on eligibility year, DC fast power rating, and the configuration of the charging equipment.
 The program is accepting applications until December 31, 2025.
 Funds are awarded on a first-come, first-served basis.
 For more information, see the PSEG Long Island Direct Current Fast Charging Incentive website.